-Price effects
+1. Price effects

-Since the start of 2022, the price of natural gas on the European market has climbed by more than 35 % (as at 17 March 2022), at one point sky-rocketing by over 200 % - a much greater rise than has been seen in the US market. > CHART 7 LEFT On the supply side, the sharp price hike in Europe is primarily due to reduced natural gas exports from Russia. > CHART 13 BOTTOM LEFT A further reduction or complete cessation of Russian supplies with a (partial) replacement with supplies from other sources (such as the import of liquefied natural gas, LNG) would drive the gas price higher again.
+Since the start of 2022, the price of natural gas on the European market has climbed by more than 35 % (as at 17 March 2022), temporarily sky-rocketing by over 200 % - a much greater rise than has been seen in the US market. > FIGURE 6 RIGHT Compared to the average price in 2019, the price of natural gas has even increased roughly sevenfold.
+On the supply side, the sharp price hike in Europe is primarily due to reduced natural gas exports from Russia.
+SI FIGURE 4 A further reduction or complete cessation of Russian supplies with a (partial) replacement with supplies from other sources (such as the import of liquefied natural gas, LNG) would drive the gas price higher again.
+At the same time, longer-term contracts with much lower prices would be interrupted.
 Around 70 % of global trade in LNG is in connection with long-term supply contracts lasting 10 years or more (The Economist, 2022).
 The remainder is traded on spot markets and as part of short-term supply agreements.
-In total, 145 billion cubic metres of gas is traded for immediate delivery - a figure slightly less than the quantity supplied by Russia to the European Union in 2019.
+This would mean that in total 145 billion cubic metres of gas is traded for immediate delivery - a figure slightly less than the quantity supplied by Russia to the European Union in 2019 (around 160 billion cubic metres).
 The prices of LNG could continue their upward trend due to scarcity accompanied by increased demand from Europe - although a portion of the price rise due to expectations of scarcity may already been included in current prices.
-Despite fragmentation of the markets, the increased demand in Europe is having an impact on prices in Asia. > CHART 13 TOP LEFT This could reduce the demand for LNG from other regions of the world.
+Despite fragmentation of the markets, the increased demand in Europe is having an impact on prices in Asia. > FIGURE 6 RIGHT This could reduce the demand for LNG from Asia.
 In addition, the mandatory gas storage levels that are currently planned for Germany (Deutscher Bundestag, 2022) may temporarily drive prices up even further.
-Extracting larger quantities of gas in Europe should be possible only at those gas fields which have spare capacity (McWilliams et al., 2022c).
-Spare capacities can be found in Norway, the United Kingdom and the Netherlands (McWilliams et al., 2022c; Patterson and Zhang, 2022).
+Extracting larger quantities of gas in Europe should be possible only at those gas fields which have spare capacity (McWilliams et al., 2022b).
+Spare capacities can be found in Norway, the United Kingdom and the Netherlands (McWilliams et al., 2022b; Patterson and Zhang, 2022).
 Higher prices could induce higher extraction quantities.
+Moreover, some commentators argue that gas production in Germany could be increased quite rapidly, if the ban on fracking was lifted (Wirtschaftswoche, 2022).

-The extent to which energy companies can pass on higher costs of procurement to their customers depends on the type of contracts in place and on the price elasticity of the demand.
-Burke and Yang (2016) estimate that increasing the consumer price of natural gas by 1 % would cause consumption to drop by 0.13 % for households and by 0.37 % for industry within one year.
-Given the low price elasticity of the demand, a sufficient short-term adjustment in the demand for natural gas in line with reduced supply is therefore unlikely.
+The extent to which energy companies can pass on higher costs of procurement to their customers depends on the type of contracts in place and on the price elasticity of demand.
+Burke and Yang (2016) estimate that increasing the consumer price of natural gas by 1 % would cause consumption to drop by 0.13 % for households and by 0.37 % for the industry within one year.
+Given the low price elasticity of demand, a sufficient short-term adjustment in the demand for natural gas in line with reduced supply is therefore unlikely.
 In addition, rises in wholesale prices are passed on to consumers after a delay rather than immediately.